-What to do if I want to become a orthopedic surgeon but I want to only do foot and ankles that possible?
+What to do if i want to become a orthopedic surgeon but i want to only do foot and ankles that possible?

 I'm a high school senior and I am aspiring to become an orthopedic surgeon.
 Is there any advice any doctor can give me about obtaining my goal?

 Can you tell me how can I become a orthopedic surgeon that specializes in foot and ankle and will I have to do back surgery?

 He/she will listen-: -2 U, examine Ur areas of concern, & take images of the area.
 If a diagnosis is able 2 B arrived @, then a treatment plan is recommended.. if not U may need lab tests &/or more imaging , MRI, CT, Scans may be needed.
 The most important part is that he or she listens 2 U. ...Read moreSee 1 more doctor answer